OpenCloudOS/opencloudos.github.io/docs/network/Network7-12.en.md

    If the ipv4.may-fail option is set to:

       - yes ,the state of the connection depends on the IPv6 configuration:
         -  If the IPv6 configuration is enabled and successful, NetworkManager activates the IPv6 connection and does not attempt to activate the IPv4 connection.
         -  If IPv6 configuration is disabled or not configured, the connection will fail.
       - no , the connection will be stopped. in this case:
         -  If the connection's autoconnect property is enabled, NetworkManager tries to activate the connection as many times as the value set in the autoconnect-retries property.
 The default value is 4.
         -  If the connection still cannot obtain a DHCP address, auto activation will fail.
 Note that after 5 minutes, the automatic connection process starts again to obtain an IP address from the DHCP server.

-3. 可选：配置如果网络管理器（NetworkManager）在超时前没有接收 IPv6 地址时的行为：
+3. Optional: Configure the behavior if NetworkManager does not receive an IPv6 address before timeout:

    ```
    # nmcli connection modify connection_name ipv6.may-fail value
    ```

 ## 8.15.
 Configuring Multiple Ethernet Interfaces Using a Single Connection Profile by Interface Name

 In most cases, a connection profile contains the settings for a network device.
 However, NetworkManager also supports wildcards when you set interface names in connection profiles.
 You can use this feature to create a single connection profile that can be used for multiple Ethernet interfaces if the host is roaming between Ethernets with dynamic IP address assignment.